 Something about the gorgeous deep red color of cranberries makes me really happy.
 Maybe it is because we most often enjoy them during special holiday meals.
 But they also make me happy for another reason.
-The availability of cranberries at the supermarket during the winter holidays gives a unique opportunity for a fun kid’s engineering design challenge!
+The availability of cranberries at the supermarket during the winter holidays makes it the perfect time for this fun and educational cranberry raft engineering design challenge!

-Did you know that cranberries float?
+- Did you know that cranberries float?
 That is why bogs are flooded when it is cranberry harvest time.
 The air-filled berries float to the top and are easy to gather.
+So let’s see how they grow, why they flood the fields, and how they harvest them!

 Cranberry Raft Engineering Challenge